APogue/APogue.github.io/_interviews/kaplan_incident.md

 - Held the Kaplan teach-in and contacted UCLA admin over the harassment incident

+- What was the outcome with Office of IDE?

+- What was the outcome of the police report

+- (no follow up at least from the administration as to the outcome of the "investigation") this is the kind of accountability transparency that is totally necessary

 ### Questions

 - Can she ID the anyone who was there?